hitoshi-watase/sercrod/docs/reference/directives/template.md

 #### Execution model

-Conceptually, Nablla does the following for `*template`:
+Conceptually, Sercrod does the following for `*template`:

 1. Detect declaration: